The pupil entered the room not knowing what to expect.

 The friend that uniquely stood apart from all the rest of the class faded into obscurity as the term ended.
 The girl that lived in the dormitory one floor below now found reason to divert her attention on the way to class and ask, “How goes it?”

 The pupil inexplicably admitted the struggle being endured in the lectures and recoiled by asking the same.
-“The best way to stay afloat,” she replied, “is to cover the reading material beforehand and combine those ideas with the professor’s agenda.”
+“The best way to stay afloat,” she replied, “is to cover the reading material beforehand and relate those ideas with the professor’s agenda.”

-With the majority of the mystery under control, the pupil continued, “How do you comprehend the concepts and the language used by the author to express it?”
+With the majority of the dilemma under control, the pupil continued, “How do you comprehend the concepts and the language used by the author to express it?”
 Grinning, she remarks, “You have to define the ideas in order to interpret the question.
 Otherwise, none of it will make sense.”

 What the pupil so fervently searched for in the library and in the course itself, the girl from the dormitory so eloquently provided through intuition.
 They parted ways, owing nothing more than the time that transpired during the chance encounter.
-The pupil, relieved and fluttered from the advice given, began to see clearly the new path of perfection coalescing before him.
+The pupil, relieved and fluttered from the advice given, began to see clearly the new path of perseverance coalescing before him.
 Included in that sight was many more courses, professors, and the kindness of strangers.
 Or at least, the girl at the corner of the classroom or the one living a few floors apart in the dormitory.
-“Wonderful,” was the resounding thought that filled his mind among all the days that followed.
+“Wonderful,” was the resounding sentiment that filled his mind among all the days and years that followed.

 He entered the classroom not knowing what to expect.
 All the seats claimed by them with arms bracing the stacks of books and folders.
 The students, as always, gleaning as he set the plan in motion.
 The questions rolled in unison, “Do we have a test today?”
 Taken aback he wonders, “Why do you ask?”
 One of them notices, “You are not carrying the usual supplies.”